 Southern Exposure’s 20th Anniversary Season captures the elements that have made the series special over the years.
 It includes innovative, accessible concerts that capture the best of today’s classical music — regardless of style — and features some of contemporary music’s most legendary ensembles (Kronos Quartet, Bang on a Can All-Stars), younger stars (The Westerlies, Founders), and the School of Music’s superb faculty and student performers.

 While the series typically programs four free shows per year, and this year is no exception, our 2021-22 season includes a fifth ticketed concert — the preview performance of At War With Ourselves — 400 Years of you with the Kronos Quartet, November 7 — and a special Fundraising Celebration at Bourbon Restaurant (6 p.m., Sunday, March 20).
 Get your tickets here.

 All Southern Exposure concerts except Kronos are FREE

-Founded in 2001 by USC associate professor of composition and composer John Fitz Rogers, the nonprofit series has grown steadily and attracts standing-room-only crowds from throughout South Carolina and neighboring states.
+Founded in 2001 by UofSC associate professor of composition and composer John Fitz Rogers, the nonprofit series has grown steadily and attracts standing-room-only crowds from throughout South Carolina and neighboring states.